geeknik/my-awesome-stars/topics.md

 - [TrafficGuard/typedai](https://github.com/TrafficGuard/typedai) - TypeScript AI platform with AI chat, Autonomous agents, Software developer agents, chatbots and more
 - [fr0gger/Awesome-GPT-Agents](https://github.com/fr0gger/Awesome-GPT-Agents) - A curated list of GPT agents for cybersecurity
 - [somritdasgupta/aide](https://github.com/somritdasgupta/aide) - aiDe is a browser extension that combines a sideKick bar and web UI for local LLMs provided by Ollama library, with online web search capabilities.
+- [TeamWiseFlow/wiseflow](https://github.com/TeamWiseFlow/wiseflow) - Use LLMs to dig out what you care about from massive amounts of information and a variety of sources daily.
 - [julep-ai/julep](https://github.com/julep-ai/julep) - Serverless AI Workflows for Data & ML Teams
 - [tracywong117/Ask-llama](https://github.com/tracywong117/Ask-llama) - Chrome Extension - Right click to ask Llama about the selected words.
 Supported by Groq and powered by Marked.js.
 - [pytorch/torchchat](https://github.com/pytorch/torchchat) - Run PyTorch LLMs locally on servers, desktop and mobile